joelsolo99/Solo-Studios/_pages/packages/party-packages.md

 <link rel="stylesheet" href="{{ '/assets/css/site-theme.css' | relative_url }}">

 Take a look at the core packages we offer for parties.
-Whether you're after smooth background vibes or a full-blown dancefloor experience, we've got you covered.
+Whether it's a milestone birthday, anniversary, celebration or just an excuse to get everyone you know together, we've got a package for you!

 ---